 Where to stay in Cirencester

-Cirencester has some charming historic hotels packed with original features, including The Kings Head* in a prime position overlooking the Church of St John the Baptist.
-It has 66 bedrooms and 10 apartments, including the Feature rooms which include medieval, Tudor and Georgian details.
-There’s also a vaulted spa with thermal suite, two restaurants, a deli, bar and lounge.
+Cirencester has some charming historic hotels with original features, including The Kings Head* opposite the Church of St John the Baptist.
+It has 64 boutique rooms, including Feature rooms with medieval, Tudor and Georgian details.
+There’s also a bar and brasserie.
+Read more…

-Grade II-listed Ingleside House* is located on the edge of Cirencester, just opposite the Barn Theatre.
-It’s a change from the usual Cotswold country style, with décor inspired by The Great Gatsby that features dramatic colours, Art Deco details and bold wallpaper.
-There are 11 rooms and suites, a garden room and Téatro restaurant and piano bar, which hosts cabaret nights.
+Grade II-listed Ingleside House* is located on the edge of Cirencester, next to the Barn Theatre.
+It’s a change from the usual Cotswold country style, with décor inspired by The Great Gatsby that features dramatic colours, bold wallpaper and Art Deco details.
+There are 11 rooms and suites, a guest lounge and Téatro restaurant and piano bar, which hosts live music.
+Read more…

 Cotswold Hare* is a boutique B&B in a quiet residential street a short walk from the centre of town.
 It has seven spacious en-suite bedrooms (two of which are dog-friendly), including a family room.
 A continental breakfast is included and there’s a conservatory for guests to relax in.